PowerAruba/PowerArubaCP/README.md

 ### NAS Management

-You can create a new NAS `Add-ArubaCPNetworkDevice`, retrieve its information `Get-ArubaCPNetworkDevice`, modify its properties `Set-ArubaCPNetworkDevice`, or delete it `Remove-ArubaCPNetwork`.
+You can create a new NAS `Add-ArubaCPNetworkDevice`, retrieve its information `Get-ArubaCPNetworkDevice`, modify its properties `Set-ArubaCPNetworkDevice`, or delete it `Remove-ArubaCPNetworkDevice`.

 ```powershell
 # Create a NAS